-20 Years Ago: The Rolling Stones Kick Off ‘Voodoo Lounge’ Tour
+The Night the Rolling Stones Kicked Off Their ‘Voodoo Lounge’ Tour

-In his autobiography, ‘Life’ Keith Richards explained the necessity of size when it comes to Rolling Stones tours.
-“It wasn’t Mick any more than the rest of us who conceived these megatours: 'Steel Wheels,' 'Voodoo Lounge,' 'Bridges to Babylon,' 'Forty Licks,' 'A Bigger Bang’…It was basically public demand that expanded them to that size.
+All of this pageantry, Keith Richards said in his autobiography Life, grew out of the latent expectations that surround the Rolling Stones.
+“It wasn’t Mick any more than the rest of us who conceived these megatours: 'Steel Wheels,' 'Voodoo Lounge,' 'Bridges to Babylon,' 'Forty Licks,' 'A Bigger Bang,' he said.
+"It was basically public demand that expanded them to that size.
 People say, why do you keep doing this?
 How much money do you need?
 Well, everyone likes making money, but we just wanted to do shows.
 And we’re working in an unknown medium.”

-The setlist shows exactly what you would expect from a Stones tour at the time: a good dose of their classic hits interspersed with key tracks from the new album, plus a few surprises.
-These came mostly in the middle, with one of their less-successful disco hits, ‘Hot Stuff,’ followed by a cover of the Temptations’ ‘I Can't Get Next To You.’
-And while those songs threatened to sink the show a bit, the rarely played ‘Memory Motel’ and the surprise world premiere of ‘Monkey Man’ — which featured an appearance by a stagehand in a surreal voodoo-themed costume – more than made up for it.
+The set list shows exactly what you would expect from the modern-era Stones tour: a good dose of their classic hits, interspersed with key tracks from the new album, plus a few surprises.
+These came mostly in the middle, with one of their less-successful disco hits, "Hot Stuff," followed by a cover of the Temptations' "I Can't Get Next To You."
+And while those songs threatened to sink the show a bit, the rarely played "Memory Motel" and the surprise world premiere of "Monkey Man" – the latter of which featured an appearance by a stagehand in a surreal voodoo-themed costume – more than made up for it.

 After two nights in the nation's capital, the Rolling Stones spent the remainder of the year and the beginning of the next winding their way across North America before taking off to every continent on Earth with the exception of Antarctica.
 Their stop at Joe Robbie Stadium in Miami was filmed live and saw release a year later on VHS as The Rolling Stones: Voodoo Lounge Live.
 It was reissued on DVD in 1998.